-EN 55011 Class A is equipment suitable for use in all establishments other than domestic and those directly connected to a low voltage power supply network which supplies buildings used for domestic purposes.
+EN 55011 Class A is equipment suitable for use in all establishments other than domestic and those directly connected to a low voltage power supply network that supplies buildings used for domestic purposes.

 Class A Emission Limits

-EN 55011 Class B is equipment suitable for use in domestic establishments and in establishments directly connected to a low voltage power supply network which supplies buildings used for domestic purposes.
+EN 55011 Class B is equipment suitable for use in domestic establishments and in establishments directly connected to a low voltage power supply network that supplies buildings used for domestic purposes.

 Com-Power PC-114 EMI emissions test system is a ideal solution performing pre-compliance EMC testing from 9 kHz - 1 GHz..
 It has essential equipment needed for radiated and conducted EMI emissions measurements.
 The system...

 In precompliance and standards testing such as MIL-STD-461 and EN 55011 where a spectrum analyzer is used for measurements instead of an EMI receiver, it is always a good idea to use a transient limiter.
 The Keysight 11947A...